-Announcing the 2022 Cohort Of NDN Changemaker Fellows
+We are Honored to Announce the 2022 Cohort of NDN Collective Changemaker Fellows

 These 21 NDN Changemakers are Indigenous leaders throughout Turtle Island and beyond who are radically transforming Indigenous communities by defending Indigenous lands and rights, developing sustainable solutions for future generations, and decolonizing their day-to-day lives, their families, communities and Nations.
 They are organizers, activists, social entrepreneurs and cultural practitioners who are challenging the status quo and building a better future for all people and Mother Earth.